 HNWIs that keep foreign entrepreneurial activities (e.g. through holdings) are not subject to CFC (look-through) and place of management rules.

-HNWIs can also elect to exclude from the flat tax regime income sourced from selected Countries (“cherry picking”), that becomes fully taxable in Italy, thus benefiting from foreign tax credit rules.
+Under the Italian HNWI scheme, individuals can also elect to exclude from the flat tax regime income sourced from selected countries.
+This is commonly known as “cherry picking.”
+By doing so, the excluded income becomes fully taxable in Italy, and the individual can benefit from foreign tax credit rules.

 Greece is a nice place to live but there are still serious problems with the country’s financial infrastructure, so it wouldn’t be anywhere near my top choices.